-Following this offering, our Audit Committee will be composed Mr. Collins, Mr. Corr, Ms. Bouck, and Mr. Wright, with Mr. Collins serving as chair of the committee.
-We intend to comply with the audit committee requirements of the SEC and Nasdaq, which require that the Audit Committee be composed of at least one independent director at the closing of this offering, a majority of independent directors within 90 days following this offering and all independent directors within one year following this offering.
-We anticipate that, prior to the completion of this offering, our Board will determine that Mr. Collins, Mr. Corr and Ms. Bouck meet the independence requirements of Rule 10A-3 under the Exchange Act and the applicable listing standards of Nasdaq.
-We anticipate that, prior to our completion of this offering, our Board will determine that Mr. Collins and Mr. Corr are "audit committee financial experts" within the meaning of SEC regulations and applicable listing standards of Nasdaq.
+Following this offering, our Audit Committee will be composed Mr. Collins, Ms. Bouck, and Mr. Wright, with Mr. Collins serving as chair of the committee.
+We intend to comply with the audit committee requirements of the SEC and , which require that the Audit Committee be composed of at least one independent director at the closing of this offering, a majority of independent directors within 90 days following this offering and all independent directors within one year following this offering.
+We anticipate that, prior to the completion of this offering, our Board will determine that Mr. Collins and Ms. Bouck meet the independence requirements of Rule 10A-3 under the Exchange Act and the applicable listing standards of .
+We anticipate that, prior to our completion of this offering, our Board will determine that Mr. Collins is an "audit committee financial expert" within the meaning of SEC regulations and applicable listing standards of .
 The Audit Committee's responsibilities upon completion of this offering will include: